ejelome/react-tododo/README.md

 > **Notes:**
 >
-> - The [project boards](https://docs.github.com/en/github/managing-your-work-on-github/about-project-boards) help organize and prioritize your work
+> - The [project boards](https://docs.github.com/en/github/managing-your-work-on-github/about-project-boards) help organize and prioritize work
-> - Use `Templates` as `Automated kanban with reviews` if developing with other developers
+> - Set `Templates` as `Automated kanban with reviews` if developing with other developers

 #### 1.3.
 Issues